2025 Range Rover Sport vs. Porsche Cayenne vs Mercedes-Benz GLS vs Audi Q8

 Last up we have the Audi Q8.
 It would appear that it has a price advantage over the Range Rover Sport, but we’ll see that this doesn’t make it a better value.
 The Q8, like every other vehicle in this comparison, has a 3.0-liter six-cylinder engine.
 It doesn’t put out quite as much horsepower as the Range Rover Sport, and neither does it hit as high a top speed.
 Fuel economy is certainly better in the Range Rover Sport as well.

-Air suspension isn't the only equipment difference between these two vehicles.
-You get standard adaptive cruise control on the Range Rover, more speakers, and a noticeably larger infotainment touchscreen.
-Optioning up the Q8 to have the same features that come standard on the Range Rover Sport will actually end up costing you more money, and you still won't be able to take it offroad.
+Air suspension isn’t the only equipment difference between these two vehicles.
+You get more speakers, and a noticeably larger infotainment touchscreen on the Range Rover Sport.
+Optioning up the Q8 to have the same features that come standard on the Range Rover Sport will actually end up costing you more money, and you still won’t be able to take it offroad.

 Winner — Range Rover Sport